dailymotion/vast-client-js/docs/api/class-reference.md

 - `apiFramework: String|null` The name of the API framework used to execute the AdVerification code
 - `browserOptional: Boolean` If *true*, this resource is optimized and able to execute in an environment without DOM and other browser built-ins (e.g. iOS' JavaScriptCore).
-- `parameters: String|null` Metadata about the current impression
 - `resource: String|null` URI to the JavaScript file used to collect verification data
 - `vendor: String|null` An identifier for the verification vendor
 - `type: String|null` The type of executable resource provided
-- `parameters: String|null`  string intended for bootstrapping the verification code and providing metadata about the current impression
+- `parameters: String|null`  String intended for bootstrapping the verification code and providing metadata about the current impression
 - `trackingEvents: Object`